-For more than a decade, the CMO role has been in a state of flux.
+For more than a decade, the chief marketing officer (CMO) role has been in a state of flux.
 McKinsey talked about the evolving role of the CMO as far back as 2007.
-Since that time, there’s been no shortage of experts opining on the changing phenomenon of marketing and, more specifically, the impact these changes have on the C-suite marketing role.
-Is the role of the CMO on its way out the door for good, or is it simply undergoing a major transformation?
+Interestingly, McKinsey concluded that C-suites must expand the CMO role.

 Some have gone as far as to say the CMO, or any number of newer iterations of the role, such as the digital CMO (which arose from the digital transformation), is obsolete.
-In 2013, for instance, Rikita Puri argued in this post at Hubspot that the digital CMO, a relatively new concept at the time, was already obsolete, pointing out that the success rates of traditional digital technologies (yes, it’s true – we’ve already reached the tipping point at which “traditional” is an appropriate adjective in discussing certain digital trends) are rapidly dwindling.
+In 2013, for instance, Rikita Puri argued in this post at Hubspot that the digital CMO, a relatively new concept at the time, was already obsolete.
+In fact, he pointed out that the success rates of traditional digital technologies are already rapidly dwindling.
+(Yes, it’s true.
+Oddly, the industry already reached the tipping point at which “traditional” is an appropriate adjective in discussing certain digital trends.)
 Why?
 The rise of ad blockers is one likely cause, as well as consumers’ increasing ability to ignore – essentially blocking mentally – the same forms of advertising.

-Puri makes the case for digital CMOs to become more inbound-focused, leveraging compelling pull mechanisms that make brands irresistible to consumers.
-The added bonus is that when fully leveraging the power of inbound marketing, it’s no longer a matter of competing for buyer’s attention in an over-crowded climate; it’s about earning that attention using a philosophy (inbound) that’s grounded in psychology.
+Puri makes the case for digital CMOs to become more inbound-focused.
+CMOs must focus on the compelling pull mechanisms that make brands irresistible to consumers.
+However, Puri notes the added bonus of this shift in focus.
+When fully leveraging the power of inbound marketing, it’s no longer a matter of competing for buyer’s attention in an over-crowded climate.
+Rather, it’s about earning that attention using a philosophy (inbound) that’s grounded in psychology.

 - The end of single-channel marketing

 - The rise of the personal narrative